speechbrain/speechbrain/recipes/WHAMandWHAMR/separation/README.md

 # WHAM! and WHAMR! dataset:

-* This recipe also supports the noisy and reverberant [versions](http://wham.whisper.ai/) of WSJ0 - 2/3 Mix datasets.
-For WHAM, simply use `--data_folder /yourpath/wham_original`, and for WHAMR use `--data_folder /yourpath/whamr`.
+* This recipe supports the noisy and reverberant [versions](http://wham.whisper.ai/) of WSJ0 - 2/3 Mix datasets.
+For WHAM!, simply use `--data_folder /yourpath/wham_original`, and for WHAMR! use `--data_folder /yourpath/whamr`.
 The script will automatically adjust itself to WHAM and WHAMR, but you must rename the top folder (the folder that contains the `wav8k` subfolder should be named respectively `wham_original` and `whamr`, as the script decides which dataset to use based on the `--data_folder` variable.

 # Dynamic Mixing: